Experienced Defense Attorney Defending Shoplifting and Theft Charges

 A theft crime in Rhode Island is defined as taking items, goods, or possessions of another person with the intent of depriving the owner.
 Shoplifting is one type of theft crime that involves taking merchandise from a store, without the owner’s consent, and with every intention of depriving the merchant.

 Law enforcement takes theft crimes very seriously.
 That is why it is so important that you have a legal representative on your side.
-When you contact Abilheira Law, LLC, you can have our Rhode Island criminal defense attorneys fighting on your behalf.
+When you contact Abilheira Law, LLC, you can have our Rhode Island shoplifting defense attorneys fighting on your behalf.